Skip to main content

 Rate Limit Handling

-How to handle GonkaGate 429 responses, throttling, and retry limits safely.
+How to handle GonkaGate 429 responses, current request and token limits, throttling, and retry budgets safely.

 Read error.code before you retry a 429.
 In GonkaGate, insufficient_quota means the prepaid USD balance is too low for this request. rate_limit_exceeded and transfer_agent_capacity_reached are usually temporary.
 Keep that branch logic in one shared helper so every caller follows the same retry policy.